Stuart Neilson: Creation and casting

-With the intention of creating a diverse and ethnically representational cast for a New Zealand soap opera, Caterina De Nave, Bettina Hollings and Jason Daniel decided to incorporate two teenage heart throbs to draw in the teenage audience.
-The characters of Stuart and Nick were created with the intention of Nick being a drug smoking rebel whilst Stuart was to be an articulate homosexual.
-The character was written as part of a family unit consisting of himself, his father Tom (Adrian Keeling), mother Marj (Elizabeth McRae) and a recurring elder brother Darryl (Mark Ferguson).
-The middle class family grouping enabled greater reflection of the show's core audience demographics.
+With the intention of creating a diverse and ethnically representational cast for a New Zealand soap opera, Caterina De Nave, Bettina Hollings, and Jason Daniel decided to incorporate two teenage heartthrobs to draw in the teenage audience.
+The characters of Stuart and Nick were created with the intention of Nick being a drug-smoking rebel whilst Stuart was to be an articulate homosexual.
+The character was written as part of a family unit consisting of himself, his father Tom (Adrian Keeling), mother Marj, (Elizabeth McRae) and a recurring elder brother Darryl (Mark Ferguson).
+The middle-class family grouping enabled greater reflection of the show's core audience demographics.

-Martin Henderson was in his final year of high school when he auditioned and won the role over 900 other contenders, including Oliver Driver who ended up getting the role of Mike Galloway several years later.
+Martin Henderson was in his final year of high school when he auditioned and won the role over 900 other contenders, including Oliver Driver, who ended up getting the role of Mike Galloway several years later.
 Henderson signed an initial 1-year contract and originally intended to depart following the singular year to pursue a corporate career outside acting.
-Stuart debuted in the first episode with the gay storyline set to be exposed over several months when female character – Kirsty Knight (Angela Dotchin), became interested in Stuart.
-However the character of Nick as portrayed by Karl Burnett proved to be vastly different from the character's original badboy synopsis and was hastily rewritten to suit Burnett's more comedic portrayal.
-This change left viewers with only one heart throb on screen in Stuart and nervous Television New Zealand producers requested the character was rewritten to be straight so that the show remained appealing to the target audience of young teen women.
-On screen Stuart was shown to be rebuffing Kirsty's advances and writers quickly rewrote the character's backstory so that rather than being gay, he was heavily religious and celibate.
-Two additional children were added to the Neilson family unit to emphasise the Catholic nature of the family.
-Following the completion of Henderson's first year contract and the win of a New Zealand Television Award, he decided to pursue acting full-time and committed to the role.
+Stuart debuted in the first episode with the gay storyline set to be exposed over several months when a female character – Kirsty Knight (Angela Dotchin), became interested in Stuart.
+However, the character of Nick as portrayed by Karl Burnett proved to be vastly different from the character's original badboy synopsis and was hastily rewritten to suit Burnett's more comedic portrayal.
+This change left viewers with only one heartthrob on screen in Stuart, and nervous Television New Zealand producers requested that the character was rewritten to be straight so that the show remained appealing to the target audience of young teen women.
+On screen, Stuart was shown to be rebuffing Kirsty's advances and writers quickly rewrote the character's backstory so that rather than being gay, he was heavily religious and celibate.
+Two children were added to the Neilson family unit to emphasise the Catholic nature of the family.
+Following the completion of Henderson's first-year contract and the win of a New Zealand Television Award, he decided to pursue acting full-time and committed to the role.